 As the maximum leverage is now relatively low (at least compared to in the past), you will find all brokers offer Australian and European traders the maximum permitted leverage.

 There are several lower-tier regulators worldwide that have relaxed requirements and safeguards for traders.
-These were not considered as it’s critical to choose a broker with a strong reputation he trading with higher margin.
+These were not considered as it’s critical to choose a broker with a strong reputation he trading with a higher margin.
 The main regulator not considered was FSA (St. Vincent & the Grenadines) which has Alpari who offer 1000:1.
 Broker based in Seychelles were also not considered including JustForex who offer 2000:1.
 Finally, brokers in Belize (IFSC) such as FBS who offer 1000:1 were not considered.
 Some noticeable niche brokers that were discussed but could be considered are eToro for social trading and Markets.com for a dealing desk broker.
 These niche brokers can suit certain trading strategies and have platform features such as webtrader.

 High Leverage, when used properly, can lead to extremely significant profits however if forex currency movements are not in your favour they can lead to significant losses.
 Currency movements whilst sometimes volatile don’t tend to change significantly from day to day the vast majority of the time.
 While sometimes a major event such as a political event might occur, which will see currency movements change significantly, this should be treated as an exception to the rule.

-As changes in currency pairs tend to only be incremental, it can be difficult to generate significant profits in quick time.
-Use of high leverage or high margin-based leverage can help to achieve this.
+As changes in currency pairs tend to only be incremental, it can be difficult to generate significant profits in a quick time.
+The use of high leverage or high margin-based leverage can help to achieve this.
 High margin trading can, therefore, be a useful tool in a skilled and experienced forex traders’ arsenal.
 High Leverage, however, is generally only recommended for experienced and intermediate traders, as the high risk can also mean substantial losses.
 Highly leveraged trading should, therefore, be used responsibly.

-If a Forex broker does not have forex licence, then they are not a regulated broker, so we simply do not include them on our comparison tables.
-While some companies boast being regulated by more than one authority, only the tier-one regulatory bodies we take seriously and ALL traders should heed this advice.
+If a Forex broker does not have a forex licence, then they are not a regulated broker, so we simply do not include them on our comparison tables.
+While some companies boast of being regulated by more than one authority, only the tier-one regulatory bodies we take seriously and ALL traders should heed this advice.

 Please be advised that all information found above is compiled manually and inaccuracies or errors may appear from time to time.
 Before deciding to select high leverage brokers, please double check all information on the broker’s website.